 This is Books on Break.

-The goal of Books on Break is to combat summer learning loss.
+The goal of Books on Break is to combat summer learning loss and to transform summer into a time of literacy enrichment.
 We provide books to elementary school students on free or reduced lunch at the start of summer.
 These books are theirs to keep forever and will help then retain their academic skills over the long weeks of summer.

 With summer learning loss accounting for 80% of the income-based achievement gap, access to books in the summer is vital to every child’s academic success.

 We are so grateful to the many book donors, financial donors, school officials, parents, and volunteers who made this extraordinary experience possible!